What and when is purdah?

 - Continue to conduct normal business and adhere to good governance and regulation.

-- Continue to plan campaigns post these two periods of purdah.
+- Continue to plan campaigns post purdah.

 - Familiarise yourself with the official guidance from the Cabinet Office.